Where to Stay in Puglia - Best Bases

 Trani is one of my favorite towns in Puglia.
 The city center is very elegant and cosmopolitan, you have some of the best fish restaurants in the region, the marina is lovely, and it’s a good base from which to explore nearby places.
 If you’ll have a car, parking it in Trani will also be much easier (and safer) than parking it in Bari.

-• Palazzo Filisio Hotel lovely hotel in the historic center across the street from the city’s Cathedral.
+Palazzo Filisio Hotel lovely hotel in the historic center across the street from the city’s Cathedral.
 The on-site restaurant is excellent, the location is fantastic, and some rooms have sea views. $130 USD per night.

-• B&B Palazzo Pacioti is a cute little B&B on a quiet side street just behind Trani’s marina.
+B&B Palazzo Pacioti is a cute little B&B on a quiet side street just behind Trani’s marina.
 The building has been nicely renovated and the rooms are modern. $110 USD per night.

 Where to stay in the Gargano Peninsula

 The Gargano Peninsula in Puglia’s far north is almost entirely comprised of the Gargano National Park and the region is an outdoors lover’s paradise.
-The entire rugged coastline is backed by mountains covered in dense vegetation, and inland you’ll find ancient forests that have remained untouched for thousands of years.
+The rugged coastline is backed by mountains covered in dense vegetation, and inland you’ll find ancient forests that have remained untouched for thousands of years.

-You have a few pretty little towns, good hiking in the Gargano National Park and Foresta Umbra, all manner of boating and watersports along the coast, and even the chance to spot wildlife, something that you can’t do in much of Puglia.
+You have a few pretty little towns, good hiking in the Gargano National Park and Foresta Umbra, all manner of boating and water sports along the coast, and even the chance to spot wildlife, something that you can’t do in much of Puglia.

-I usually recommend staying in Vieste.
+When visiting the Gargano, I usually recommend staying in Vieste.
 Its whitewashed old town is charming and the views of it from the town’s southern beach are stunning.

 Rodi Garganico and Peschici are two other nice towns that you could stay in, but they’re very small and have far fewer accommodation options.
+They’re also less convenient geographically for exploring the larger region.

 Up in the mountains, the medieval town of Monte Sant’Angelo is home to the Sanctuary of Saint Michael the Archangel, a pilgrimage site of extreme importance.
 The Sanctuary is beautiful and the town is pretty in its own way, but I wouldn’t stay there.